pereirabarataap/fair_tree_classifier/README.md

 # Fair tree classifier using strong demographic parity

 Implementation of the algorithm proposed in:<br>
-Pereira Barata, A., Takes, F.W., van den Herik, H.J. et al. Fair tree classifier using strong demographic parity.
+Pereira Barata, A. et al. _Fair tree classifier using strong demographic parity_.
 Machine Learning (2023).
 <a href="https://link.springer.com/article/10.1007/s10994-023-06376-z" target="blank">[>>]</a>

 This package learns fair decision tree classifiers which can then be bagged into fair random forests, following the scikit-learn API standards.